 Cheapest Minimum Liability Car Insurance in California

-The cheapest car insurance in California is a liability-only coverage policy, which is a package that only meets the state’s minimum car insurance requirements.
+The cheapest car insurance in California is a liability-only coverage policy that only meets the state’s minimum car insurance requirements.
 California’s minimum liability requirement is 15/30/5, which covers up to $15,000 for bodily injuries or death of one person, $30,000 for bodily injuries or death per accident and $5,000 for property damage.

 The most affordable liability-only insurance companies in California are: